quackquavk/wise-backend/README.md

 # Wise Backend API Documentation

 This is the backend API for the Wise Suggestions platform.
-It provides endpoints for user authentication, idea submission, and idea management.
+It provides endpoints for user authentication (via Google OAuth2), idea submission, and idea management.

 ## Base URL
 ```